 We place considerable importance on our Corporate Social Responsibility throughout the group, looking at our desired impact on the environment, the communities in which we operate, and our people.

-Each year we ask our employees to nominate a charity they believe will benefit from our support, and we have a charity of the year for each of our locations.
+Each year we ask our colleagues to nominate a charity they believe will benefit from our support, and we have a charity of the year for each of our locations.
 We support our chosen corporate charity partners through both financial gifts and donations of time and resource.

 We strive to be a good corporate citizen in all our locations, recognising our responsibility to work in partnership with the communities in which we operate.
 Our aim is for these communities to benefit directly from our presence, through our support of local initiatives, charitable events and the community as a whole.